cortex-lab/Suite2P/registers2p/Readme.md

 [![IMG](https://img.youtube.com/vi/6jutIbOM4Lg/0.jpg)](https://www.youtube.com/watch?v=6jutIbOM4Lg)

-Allows users to import two Suite2P output structures (F..._proc.mat files) generated from a single FOV across 2 time-points (e.g. > 1 day) and semi-automatically register the mean image of the FOV and the corresponding Suite2P ROIs.
+Allows users to import two Suite2P output structures (F_..._proc.mat files) generated from a single FOV across 2 time-points (e.g. > 1 day) and semi-automatically register the mean image of the FOV and the corresponding Suite2P ROIs.
 It also has the optional functionality of loading in user-defined target centroids which can then be mapped onto Suite2P ROIs (and overlapped across days).

 ---